 Overview of Graduate Programs

 Professional programs prepare you for a career in a professional field such as medicine, law or business.
 These Degrees include both doctorates like M.D.
 (Doctor of Medicine) & J.D.
-(Doctor of Law) as well as masters degrees such as M.B.A. masters
+(Doctor of Law) as well as masters degrees such as M.B.A.
+(Masters in Business Administration).

 Choosing a Program

 You can start by checking out the degrees and schools attended by your professors in Latina/Latino Studies.
-On the Faculty Page, each instructor's bio is linked to the program or programs where they received their graduate degrees.
+On the Faculty Page, each instructor's bio identifies the program or programs where they received their graduate degrees.